abhijitdeepa/multisketch/readme.md

 # Multiuser Sketchpad
-simple working demo of multiuser pixel sketchpad, extremely inefficinet but going to be used as a background style for my portfolio.
+simple working demo of multiuser pixel sketchpad, extremely inefficient but going to be used as a background style for my portfolio.
 Since this is an expermient, it doesn't work on mobile well.

 # Live Demo